Blog Fitness How To Start Getting Fit After 40: It’s Never Too Late To Reap The Benefits Of Physical Fitness

 Eat More Fiber

-Fiber can help keep your weight in check and regulate digestion, which is especially important after 40 when the body slows down (9).
-To get enough fiber, focus on eating 100% whole grain products like whole-wheat bread and pasta, as well as brown rice instead of refined white varieties.
+Fiber can help keep your weight in check and regulate digestion, which is particularly important after 40 when the body slows down (22).
+To get enough fiber, focus on eating 100% whole-grain products such as whole-wheat bread and pasta, in addition to brown rice instead of refined white varieties.
 As a supplement, eat oatmeal for breakfast or opt for a salad topped with beans at lunchtime.

 See also